reagle/pandoc-wrappers/README.md

 ## doc2txt.py

-Create plain text versions of documents using other tools such as text-based browsers and pandoc
+Create plain text versions of documents using other tools such as text-based browsers and pandoc.

 ## wiki-update.py